Does Planet Earth have the right to use

 Planet Earth is a sentient being.
 PART 1 & 2

-Jus ad bellum – Just cause in self-defence.
+Jus ad bellum – Right to war, just cause in self-defence.
 PART 3

 A change in Ethics.
 PART 4